 1

-The MontaCUTE Boutique Guesthouse really lives up to its name and is one of the cutest gay accommodation in Hobart.
-The boutique hostel sits in an 1895-built mansion in the suburb of Battery Point, complete with lush gardens surrounding it.
-Moreover, it’s a mere 10-minute stroll from the town center.
-Run by a local couple, the hostel really is chic living on a budget.
+Best guesthouse.
+The MontaCUTE Boutique Guesthouse really lived up to its name and is one of the cutest gay stays in Hobart.
+The boutique hostel sat in an 1895-built mansion in the suburb of Battery Point, complete with lush gardens surrounding it.
+Moreover, it was a mere 10-minute stroll from the town center.
+Run by a local couple, the hostel really was chic-living-on-a-budget.
 Is it a guesthouse?
 Not really.
 Is it a hotel?
 Not exactly.
-It’s best described as no hostel you’ve ever seen before.
+It’s best described as no hostel we’d ever seen before.

-It’s full of cozy nooks and crannies, patios and verandahs, and lovely lounges.
-There’s a spanking new shared kitchen, complete with excellent appliances that even include a sandwich maker!
-The lush lawns have picnic rugs for lazing out in the sun, as well as alfresco tables and umbrellas.
-During colder climes, the cozy sitting room with the open fire is the best place to warm up with your partner or swap stories with fellow travelers.
-The balcony is a lovely place to begin your day with a hearty, home-cooked breakfast.
+For one, it was full of cozy nooks and crannies, patios and verandahs, and lovely lounges.
+There’s a spanking new shared kitchen with excellent appliances that even included a sandwich maker!
+The lush lawns had picnic rugs for lazing out in the sun, as well as alfresco tables and umbrellas.
+During colder climes, the cozy sitting room with the open fire was the best place to warm up or swap stories with fellow travelers.
+The balcony was a lovely place to begin our day with a hearty, home-cooked breakfast.

-Interestingly, this place offers both shared rooms with four bunks and private double rooms as well.
-What’s more, the bathrooms are just like the rest of the house – immaculate and chic.
+Interestingly, this place offered shared rooms with four bunks and private double rooms.
+What’s more, the bathrooms were just like the rest of the house – immaculate and chic.

 Get Some Culture in Hobart: